 The Kindle has been the leader in the eReader market ever since they released their first Kindle model.
 Between that original model and the Kindle 4, they have made a lot of improvements.
 They’ve made it lighter, smaller and faster.
 To do that they did remove extra features such as audio capability, but most people would not be looking for those kind of features in an entry level eReader.

 The majority of people gave this eReader 5 star ratings.
 One complaint was the ads included, but that is only in the discounted $79 version and not in the $109 version.
-The lack of a touchscreen may be annoying if you need to type much.
+If you need to type much, you may find the lack of a touchscreen annoying.
 Overall it is a great choice.

 Price: $109 US from Amazon